Connectivity in Random Annulus Graphs and the Geometric Block Model: The Geometric Block Model: Details

-Consider the scenario that not only the geometric block model graph ${\rm GBM}(\frac{a \log n}{n},\frac{b \log n}{n})$ was provided to us, but also the random values $X_u \in [0,1]$ for all vertex $u$ in the graph were provided.
+\begin{theorem*}(\ref{gbm:lower})[Impossibility in GBM] Any algorithm to recover the partition in ${\rm GBM}(\frac{a \log n}{n},\frac{b \log n}{n})$ will give incorrect output with probability $1-o(1)$ if $a-b < 0.5$ or $a < 1$. \end{theorem*} \begin{proof} Consider the scenario that not only the geometric block model graph ${\rm GBM}(\frac{a \log n}{n},\frac{b \log n}{n})$ was provided to us, but also the random values $X_u \in [0,1]$ for all vertex $u$ in the graph were provided.
 We will show that we will still not be able to recover the correct partition of the vertex set $V$ with probability at least $0.5$ (with respect to choices of $X_u,~u, v\in V$ and any randomness in the algorithm).

 In this situation, the edge $(u,v)$ where $d_L(X_u,X_v) \le \frac{b \log n}{n}$ does not give any new information than $X_u,X_v$.
 However the edges $(u,v)$ where $\frac{b \log n}{n} \le d_L(X_u,X_v) \le \frac{a \log n}{n}$ are informative, as existence of such an edge will imply that $u$ and $v$ are in the same part.
 These edges constitute a vertex-random graph ${\rm VRG}(n, [\frac{b \log n}{n},\frac{a \log n}{n}])$.
 But if there are more than two components in this vertex-random graph, then it is impossible to separate out the vertices into the correct two parts, as the connected components can be assigned to any of the two parts and the VRG along with the location values ($X_u, u \in V$) will still be consistent.